LitExtension Blog

 Final Words

-Magento upgrades are a critical part of maintaining a secure, high-performing online store.
+A Magento upgrade is a critical part of maintaining a secure, high-performing online store.
 However, they often involve more than just updating files, especially when dealing with custom modules, third-party extensions, and evolving system requirements.

 While the upgrade process can be complex, especially for customized stores, careful planning and the right upgrade method — whether through Composer, manual file replacement, or professional migration services like LitExtension — can make a major difference.